santod/android_kernel_htc_dlxwl/README.md

 android_kernel_htc_dlxwl
 ========================

-Sense KitKat kernel for the HTC Droid Dna based on official sources.
+Sense and GPE KitKat and Lollipop kernels for the HTC Droid Dna based on official Dlx and M7 sources.